 By the end of 2019, we aim to have 80 churches registered.

 We aimed to have twelve Eco Church award winners by the end of 2018.
 As of mid-2019, we now have 15 award winners.

 Bronze, silver and gold awards are presented to churches for environmental attainment across a wide range of areas, including care of buildings and churchyards, energy-saving, recycling, food and lifestyle, worship, preaching and teaching, engagement in communities and the wider world.

 The first Eco Church award, at Bronze level, was presented to the Cathedral itself, by Archbishop Rowan Williams, after he addressed those present at the launch event.

 St James Piccadilly is our first Eco Church Gold award winner (the fourth nationwide).
 This is a magnificent achievement, which deserves to be celebrated – and imitated!

-Eleven other churches now hold Bronze level awards.
+Three other churches now hold Silver level awards, plus 11 with Bronze awards.
 Congratulations to all of these.
 We now have at least one award winner in every episcopal area.